San Nicolas Island: History

 Archaeological evidence suggests that San Nicolas Island has been occupied by humans for at least 10,000 years.
 For thousands of years, San Nicolas was the home of the Nicoleño people, who were probably related to the Tongva of the mainland and Santa Catalina Island.
 It was named for Saint Nicholas by Spanish explorer Sebastián Vizcaíno after he sighted the island on the saint's feast day (December 6) in 1602.
 Russians called the island Il'men, after the name of the maritime fur trade ship that reached it, Il’mena.
+At the time of European contact, it was believed that there were 600 to 1200 Nicoleños present on the island.
+Russian and Aleut hunters frequently skirmished with the native Nicoleños, reducing the Nicoleño population significantly.
 The Nicoleños were forcibly removed in the early 19th century by the padres of the California mission system.
 Within a few years of their removal from the island, the Nicoleño people and their unique language became extinct.
+Nicoleño's burial sites give us insight into the religious beliefs of the island natives.
+Dogs, tools, and various religious paraphernalia can be found buried alongside each other.
+Mortars and pestles can be found destroyed or “killed” in burials.
+Soot residue found in such objects is like the puberty rites of boys throughout southern California.